ruthpohrp/tp/docs/UserGuide.md

 title: User Guide
 ---

+## Introduction
+***

+DukePro(f) is a schedule-planning desktop application that assists **university professors** in managing their **consultations**, through the usage of an intuitive **Command-Line Interface (CLI)**<sup>1</sup>
+and an easy-to-navigate Graphical User Interface (GUI)<sup>2</sup>.

+Amidst long hours of lectures and tutorials in the week, professors may still need to cater timeslots for student consultations, which can be hard to come by and difficult to keep track of.
+This is where Dukepro(f) comes in to help you out!

+With DukePro(f), you will be able to:

+* Add, edit, and delete your consultations
+* List all of your consultations, or just your next consultation
+* List your free time slots for consultation booking
+* Block certain time slots to ensure your consultations don't clash with other commitments
+* List all of the time slots that you've blocked so far
+* And many more!

+It is named `DukePro(f)` (Duke-Professor) because our project's target audience is professors, and it is also a nod to our CS2103T iP (individual Project), which was named `Duke`.

+<sup>1</sup>Command-Line Interface (CLI): How you interact with the application, i.e. by
+typing in text (commands).
+<sup>2</sup>Graphical User Interface (GUI): The visual component of DukePro(f), and the form by which you
+interact with it.

 ## Table of Contents
 ***

 * TOC
 {:toc}

-## 1. Introduction
-***

-DukePro(f) is an application that assists **professors in the University** in planning for their weekly engagements.
-Amidst long hours of lectures and tutorials in the week, professors may still need to cater timeslots for **student consultations**, which can be hard to come by and difficult to keep track of.

-It is named `DukePro(f)` (Duke-Professor) because our project's target audience is professors in a University, and it is also a nod to our CS2103T iP (individual Project), which was named `Duke`.

 ## 2. Purpose
 ***